jbfish00/statsofplato.github.io/_posts/2023-10-10-hapax-how-to.md

 ```
 orig_tokens = word_tokenize(corpus)
 ```
-For the sake of coimputation speed, we will remove all stopwords.
+For the sake of computation speed, we will remove all stopwords.
 Definitionally, stopwords are words that are incredibly common, such as articles or forms of the verb 'to be'.
 Since they are so common, it is very unlikely that any given corpus will have a stopword as a hapax legomenon, thus we will eliminate them from our corpus before we run any computation using it. **If you suspect that your corpus has a stopword as a hapax legomenon, skip this step.**

 We will also change all letters to lowercase so that our program will not flag words that begin a sentence only once in the corpus as a hapax legomenon.
+Here we have also removed all punctuation tokens since we do not want to count non-word tokens as hapax legomena.
 ```
 stop_words = set(stopwords.words('english'))
 tokens = [word.lower() for word in orig_tokens if word.isalpha() and word.lower() not in stop_words]
 ```
+In linguistics, we talk about two main ways in which we can find words and their different forms: stemming and lemmatizing.
+When we stem, we take the parts of words that are in common (e.g. *improves* and *improving* both stem to *improv*).
+When we lemmatize, we take the original word from which others are derived (e.g. *improved* and *improving* share the lemma *improve*).
+The following instructions will not lemmmatize the corpus, so the hapax legomena found will arguably not be "true" hapax legomena, but the code can be modified to lemmatize if that is desired.

 STEP 3: Find and List Hapax Legomena
 ---